Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_extracting_insights_with_docai/tasty_bytes_extracting_insights_with_doc_ai.md

 ### Overview
 Within this Quickstart, we will walk through how to train and leverage a Document Extraction Model using Document AI.
 We will use this model to convert unstructured Inspection Reports into structured, easy-to-analyze rows and columns all within the Snowflake AI Data Cloud.

+To learn more about Document AI - [Documentation](https://docs.snowflake.com/en/user-guide/snowflake-cortex/document-ai/overview)

+To learn more about Snowflake's Artic-TILT LLM for Document AI - [Documentation](https://www.snowflake.com/blog/arctic-tilt-compact-llm-advanced-document-ai/)

 ### Prerequisites
 - A Supported Snowflake [Browser](https://docs.snowflake.com/en/user-guide/setup#browser-requirements)